Field dressing and cooking a puff adder

 • A Leatherman or pair of pliers comes in handy for skinning

-• Small pieces of snake are easier to fry than larger ones
+• Small pieces of snake are more uncomplicated to fry than larger ones.

 We appreciate your opinion